-It has dual-front denim pockets, as well as adjustable button waistband and cuffs.
+It has dual-front denim pockets, as well as an adjustable button waistband and cuffs.

-The denim jacket is classic piece of menswear, and wearing this trucker lends you an air of cool, roguish style.
-It is best suited as a light layer for warmer weather, and goes well with dark jeans or chinos.
+The denim jacket is a classic piece of menswear, and wearing this trucker lends you an air of cool, roguish style.
+It is best suited as a light layer for warmer weather and goes well with dark jeans or chinos.

-Fashioned after the rugged field jackets of old, it comes in both blue and khaki with a slimmer and modern cut that is at home with any casual or semi-casual get up.
+Fashioned after the rugged field jackets of old, it comes in blue and khaki with a slimmer and modern cut at home with any casual or semi-casual get-up.

-It has a 100% cotton exterior and polyester inner liner, and is finished with a stiff, stand-up collar with vintage styling and details, as well as adjustable cuffs and hem.
-It also machine-washable for easy cleaning.
+It has a 100% cotton exterior and polyester inner liner and is finished with a stiff, stand-up collar with vintage styling and details, as well as adjustable cuffs and hem.
+It is also machine-washable for easy cleaning.

 It’s heavy enough to keep you warm on chilly days or as the sun goes down, but light enough that you won’t break a sweat should the sun come out.
 Pair it with jeans or dark chinos for a look that is both rugged and refined.